| |

 gear used on the DUO DISCUS-xL with its light and

 well braking Beringer wheel.
+The ARCUS

 will be available in various engine configurations.